-Relative strength index (RSI) is a technical momentum indicator that was developed by J. Welles Wilder.
-To trade using RSI requires you to first understand the indicator’s major characteristics.
+Relative strength index (RSI) is a technical momentum indicator most traders use in the market.
+It was developed by J. Welles Wilder.

 Let’s look at the illustration below;

-RSI scale ranges from 0 to 100% giving overbought and over sold signals.
+RSI scale ranges from 0 to 100% and shows overbought and over sold conditions.

-When the RSI reads 70% and above shows that the market is overbought (bearish reversal) and indicates oversold conditions when the RSI is below 30% (bullish reversal).
+When the RSI reads 70% and above, it shows that the market is overbought hence a possible change in trend direction.
+Or else, it indicates oversold conditions when the RSI is below 30% (bullish reversal).

 RSI = (100—(100/(1+RS)))